Woodland Hills, Los Angeles: Private schools

 Lycée International de Los Angeles had a Woodland Hills campus, which had over 140 students as of 2001.
-This was in a public school building, rented from the Los Angeles Unified School District.
+It was in a public school building rented from the Los Angeles Unified School District.
 In 2001 LAUSD announced that it would not renew the lease.

 Lycée Français de Los Angeles operated a San Fernando Valley campus in Woodland Hills, on the site of Platt Elementary School.

 Colleges and universities

 Colleges and universities in Woodland Hills include: